Rlx 1.1.0

 To take a snapshot:

-• Press  and hold the encoder above the SNAPSHOT label on the screen.
+• Press  the encoder above the SNAPSHOT label on the screen.

 • The snapshot will be saved to the currently selected song block.